We Love Disney (2014 album)

-We Love Disney is a compilation album and second entry in the eponymous series.
+We Love Disney is a compilation album and second entry in the We Love Disney series.
 It was released in Australia on November 14, 2014.

 History

 We Love Disney is the second album in the compilation series of the same name.
 It was released in Australia in November 2014, debuting at 69 on the Australia Album Chart.
 The album includes such Disney songs as "Let It Go" (from Frozen) and "Baby Mine" (from Dumbo) and such artists as Dannii Minogue and The McClymonts.